 As a financial institution, your company should ascertain the true identity of each customer, determine the beneficial owners of the account, and understand the nature and purpose of the account.
 Crypto AML already requires this, so using it for PEP screening makes sense as well.

 OFAC is likely to view a cryptocurrency wallet as a bank account and apply similar compliance standards.
-You’ll need to do strong due diligence to ensure that you aren’t working with a PEP or SDN.
+You’ll need to do strong due diligence to ensure that you aren’t working with an SDN, and apply additional enhanced due diligence to high-risk PEP customers.

 If you do violate the sanctions, even unintentionally, having a strong program in place will help lower the fines that OFAC levies.
 For instance, OFAC will look at what you did to minimize your risk of prohibited transactions, what your compliance program looks like, and what screening you have in place.